 - Read more about net energy metering and why it's important.

 Third-party power purchase agreements are prohibited in North Carolina and case law was mixed about whether the leasing of solar installations was allowed.
 HB589 created a framework for solar leasing in North Carolina, including Commission oversight of lessors and consumer protections.

 As of July 2020, five companies had registered as lessors, including Duke.
 Only one of these companies, NCSEA member Eagle Solar and Light, had at least three projects in operation and at least nine others filed with the North Carolina Utilities Commission for development.

 Due to the many regulatory requirements to become a lessor, it is not surprising that there are not more projects that have been leased.
 Based on Commission filings, most leased systems have been proposed for tax exempt entities.

 View the 4 statutes related to HB589 on leasing:

 Community solar allows North Carolinians to jointly own a solar facility or subscribe to a portion of a facility’s output.
 Community solar systems can be owned by utilities, solar developers, or directly owned by a group of neighbors or customers.
 HB589 requires Duke to offer 40 MW of community solar in North Carolina.
 Participants are compensated at Duke’s avoided cost rate for energy generated by their portion of the community solar facility.

-HB589 directs the North Carolina Policy Collaboratory at the University of North Carolina at Chapel Hill (Collaboratory) to study the values and services that energy storage can provide to North Carolina and to make policy recommendations.
+HB589 directed the North Carolina Policy Collaboratory at the University of North Carolina at Chapel Hill (Collaboratory) to study the values and services that energy storage can provide to North Carolina and to make policy recommendations.
 NCSEA’s Energy Storage Working Group worked with the Collaboratory to secure private funding to match state funds.
-The Collaboratory has partnered with North Carolina State University to conduct the study, which is due to be reported to the General Assembly and the Energy Policy Council by December 1, 2018.
+The Collaboratory partnered with North Carolina State University to conduct the study, which was reported to the General Assembly and the Energy Policy Council on December 3, 2018.